 The main concern of the Career Center relative to dress is safety and appropriateness.
 KACC follows the safety rules and codes established by local industries.
-Any dress that is deemed, by the administration, to be in violation of the above or inappropriate will be treated as a Level 1 Offense (see Discipline Policy).

 State educational authorities and court decisions have determined that hair and dress styles should enhance not detract from the educational process as well as comply with state health and safety standards.
 Many national studies concerning schools list a positive school climate as a major characteristic of effective schools.
 Student dress is one of the factors that influence school climate.